apache/zeppelin/docs/usage/other_features/zeppelin_context.md

 For example, the SparkSQL and Shell interpreters use the parameter names `zeppelin.spark.sql.interpolation` and `zeppelin.shell.interpolation` respectively.

-At present only the SparkSQL and Shell interpreters support object interpolation.
+At present only the SparkSQL, JDBC, and Shell interpreters support object interpolation.